DevAgnihotri/AgniQ/planner.md

 * Even Einstein called it “spooky action at a distance.”
 * It’s essential for things like **quantum teleportation**, **superdense coding**, and **quantum cryptography**.

+Quantum entanglement happens when particles share the same quantum state, so measuring one instantly affects the other, no matter the distance.
+You can imagine each particle as creating an invisible field that other particles can “notice” and respond to.
+This mutual awareness links their behaviors in a way that classical physics cannot explain.

+button for "Quantum Field Visualization" link qunatum visulaization here ok

 **Why it’s powerful:**

 * In classical computers, bits are independent.